UCProjects/Leaderboard/docs/index.md

 ---
 layout: default
 ---

-Welcome to Undercards Leaderboard.
-Here we have the top 5 of each category (navigate for more).

 {% assign post = site.hourly | reverse | first %}
 # Top 5 Leaderboard (Updated Hourly)
 {% if post %}